w3c/i18n-discuss/explainers/string-meta-explainer-402.md

 ## What do we want TC39 and ECMA-402 to do?

-We have reached a rough consensus with W3C TAG and several working groups that a good long term approach would be to add a natural language string type to ECMAScript.
-Such as type would include language and direction metadata attributes.
+We have reached a rough consensus with W3C TAG and several working groups that a good long term approach could be to add a natural language string type to ECMAScript.
+This type would include language and direction metadata attributes.
 It might also be consistent with or leverage work done by Unicode's MessageFormat working group and related work at ECMA-402 in support of localization and runtime string formatting.
 However, these would be "nice-to-have" from our point of view.

 A model for such a datatype can be found in [webidl#1025](whatwg/webidl#1025), wherein we requested that WebIDL add a `Localizable` type to IDL.
 This would allow specifications to reference this string type and save them creating a local dictionary representation.
 TAG agrees that the next step would be for TC39 to consider such an addition.